acanalis/acanalis.github.io/content/en/post/hugo-what-is-what.md

 But this isn't ideal because the we were writing markdown was to avoid plain HTML in the first place.

-A better option is to use **shortcodes**: functions you can call from the content files that insert HTML into the page.
+A friendlier option is to use **shortcodes**: functions you can call from the content files that insert HTML into the page.

-Hugo comes with many built-in shortcodes and you can define your own.
-A shortcode definition is a template written in the same templating language as everything else.
 Here's an example using the built-in `youtube` shortcode:

 ```yaml